Derry car bomb: Police complete examination of explosion site

 Forensic officers at the scene of the bomb attack on Derry Courthouse.
 Photograph: Colm Lenaghan/Pacemaker

-Police have completed their examination of the scene of a car bomb explosion in Derry city on Saturday, which is being blamed on dissident republicans.
+A fifth man has been arrested by police in Derry investigating an explosion outside the city’s courthouse on Saturday.

-Five people have been arrested as part of the investigation into the incident which happened outside a courthouse on Bishop Street at about 8.10pm on Saturday.
+The 50-year-old man was also arrested in connection with an armed robbery in the Meadowbank Avenue area of the city on Tuesday.

-A 50-year-old man was arrested under the terrorism act in connection with the incident.
-Four other men - two aged 21, and others aged 34 and 42 - arrested earlier remain in police custody.
+Four other men - two aged 21, and others aged 34 and 42 - remain in police custody.

-A major investigation is continuing into the car bomb which no group has claimed responsibility for.
-However, the PSNI believes it was the work of a group calling itself ‘the New IRA’.
+Separately, police said road closures were in place on the Springfield Road and Lanark Way in north Belfast due to the discovery of a suspicious object on Monday night.

-The New IRA emerged in 2012 via a merger of several groups including the Real IRA.
-It has been linked with at least one murder - of a prison officer - and several bomb attacks.
+The investigation is continuing into the Derry car bomb which the Police Service of Northern Ireland (PSNI) believe the dissident republican group ‘the New IRA’ was responsible for.
+Nobody was injured in the attack, which happened on Bishop Street at about 8.10pm.

-Bishop Street has since reopened following the explosion.
-The PSNI said investigators had completed an examination of the scene, and the force offered “a sincere word of thanks for the patience of all those impacted”.
+The street has since reopened following the explosion and the PSNI said investigators had completed an examination of the scene.
+The force offered “a sincere word of thanks for the patience of all those impacted” by the incident.

 CCTV from Saturday footage shows the car being abandoned outside the courthouse and a figure dressed in black running away.
 Armed and masked men had earlier hijacked the car, a Ford Fusion, from a pizza delivery driver in the Brandywell area of the city.